Atrius21/mlops-docker/README.md

 COPY /app ./app
 ```

-### Spinning up the server
+### Running the python file

 Containers are usually meant to start and carry out a single task.
 This is why the `CMD` instruction was created.
 This is the command that will be run once a container that uses this image is started.
-In this case it is the command that will spin up the server by specifying the host and port.
+In this case it is the command that will run the python file.
 Notice that the command is written in a `JSON` like format having each part of the command as a string within a list:

 ```Dockerfile
 CMD ["python", "./app/main.py"]